 BIO

 Philece Roberts is a Bahamian artist whose work explores the duality of human emotions, memory, and their connection to nature.
-Through portraiture, figurative, and abstract expressions, she delves into identity, and resilience, centering the narratives of Black Women and reclaiming agency from the male gaze.
+Through portraiture, figurative, and abstract expressions, she delves into identity and emotions.
+Her practice centers on celebrating and reclaiming the narratives of Black women—examining identity, resilience, and the intimate layers of lived experience.

 A self-taught fine artist, Roberts studied Film and Video Studies at the University of Oklahoma and earned a B.F.A. in Graphic Design from the Art Institute of Atlanta.
 She has illustrated three books and completed commissions for clients such as, The Birmingham Civil Rights Institute, Strathmore Artist Papers, and Essence Magazine.